 Posted by Danny E:

 A Betta lifespan is commonly 2-3 years but can also be 10 years if everything goes right.
 There are lots of breeders that tell stories of owning certain Bettas for 8 plus years.
-Im a big believer in their nutrition and food being the leading factor to their health.
+Im a big believer in their nutrition being the leading factor to their health.

 Posted by Grant K: